 The government would like to have title to a contractor's technical data rights so that they can share them with anyone and get a better price for manufacture of the end item.
 For contractors keeping their data rights is more than just claiming them as data rights.
 There are a lot of contracting and accounting issues, too.
 The survey examines a contractor's contracting and accounting procedures involving its technical data rights to ensure that they are adequately protected.

+The survey typically involves 3 to 4 days of on-site field work analyzing data, reviewing documents and talking with key personnel about the issues of interest.
 The field work is then followed with a letter report summarizing our findings, conclusions and recommendations, if any, with appropriate citations to applicable rules and regulatory requirements.

 The complex nature of government contracts often results in the basis of concern and its remedies being very different than what management may have feared.
 The survey tends to focus management on the correct issues for determining success as well as a better understanding of what might be required.